ThaskyTech/Personal-Projects/abiogenesis/abiogenesis_export/README.md

 | Cosmic ray | UV-induced novel bond / random chemical injection |
 | Dominant sequence > 5% | A proto-species emerging |
 | Autocatalytic pair | The RNA World — strands that template their own replication |

+NB: However this project was a failure since the exact simulation was not achieved, but I will continue to host it on this repository for anyone who is willing to improve and better it.
+Have fun with it :)